dchambers/composerjs/README.md

 ## Specialized Types

-It's sometimes useful to create node-lists that contain specialized nodes (but where all nodes within the list conform to an agreed base-type), and optional nodes that can point to one of a number possible sub-types.
-To enable this, optional nodes and node-list properties are also functions that can be invoked with a type argument, so that specializations can be created.
+It's sometimes useful to create node-lists that contain specialized nodes (but where all nodes within the list conform to an agreed base-type), and nodes that can point to one of a number possible sub-types.
+To enable this, nodes and node-list properties are also functions that can be invoked with a type argument, so that specializations can be created.

 ### Node List Specialization